KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 * Resources

 #### S.W.O.T
-The group chose to use N.O.I.S.E instead of S.W.O.T.
+The group chose to use N.O.I.S.E (Needs, Opportunties, Improvements, Successes, Exceptions) instead of S.W.O.T.

 ##### Needs (of the community)
 The committee members identified offering services where there is a gap as a major opportunity.
 Examples: